holepunchto/autobase/README.md

 Fetch all available data and update the linearizer.

+#### `const heads = base.heads()`

+Gets the current writer heads.
+A writer head is node written by a writer which has no causal dependents, aka it is the latest write.
+If there is more than one head, there is a causal fork which is pretty common.

 #### `await base.pause()`

 Pauses the autobase prevent the next apply from running.